home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 * The Assist tile allows you to quickly [open Assist on your watch](https://www.home-assistant.io/voice_control/android/#assist-on-wear-os).

 :::note About tile refreshes
 Wear OS limits how frequently apps can update tiles and how interactive they can be.
 For the camera and template tiles you can choose a refresh interval which indicates to the system how often the tile should be refreshed.

+ - Manual (only updates when you tap the refresh button)
+ - <span class='beta'>BETA</span> In view (only updates when you scroll a tile into view)
+ - Every x minutes/hours (updates the tile in the background, even when not viewed)

-However, this is not guaranteed: if the tiles are not placed at the start or end of the tiles list, they will most likely update less frequently.
+For intervals that update in the background, the system does not guarantee updates: if the tiles are not placed at the start or end of the tiles list, they will most likely update less frequently.
+You may see an old version of a tile for 1-2 seconds while it updates.

-<span class='beta'>BETA</span> The option 'in view' updates the camera and template tiles when you scroll them into view.
-For intervals other than 'manual', 'in view' also applies.
+<span class='beta'>BETA</span> The options for updating every x minutes/hours still update the tile when viewed.
 For example: choosing an update interval of 1 hour will indicate to the system that the tile should be updated when viewed, and every hour in the background since it was last viewed.
 :::

 ### Styling the template tile